ECCC-MSC/open-data/docs/msc-data/nwp_cansips/readme_cansips-datamart_en.md

   loadTable("csv-prob-table", "../../../assets/csv/CanSIPS-Products_Variables-List_en.csv");
 </script>

-The files contain probability products by member counting above or below different thresholds, percentiles, means, medians and standard deviations.
-Note that products and thresholds are defined in the file metadata.
-The following products are available for each of the variables listed below.
+__Tercile probability products:__

+The files contain tercile probability values for above, near or below normal categories.
+The variables considered are precipitation and temperature.
+For each of the two variables, there are three files to represent the three tercile probabilities and are described below.

-###### APCP
+* APCP

-* Probability above 0 kg/(m<sup>2</sup>*s)
+    * Probability above the 66.7 percentile threshold (unitless)- often known as Probability of precip being above normal
+    * Minimum (0 percent), maximum (100 percent)
+    * Probability below the 33.3 percentile threshold (unitless)- often known as Probability of precip being below normal
+    * Minimum (0 percent), maximum (100 percent)
+    * Probability between 33.3 and 66.7 percentiles (unitless)  – often known as Probability of precipitation being near normal/climatology
-* Minimum (0 percentile), maximum (100th percentile), standard deviation and mean
+    * Minimum (0 percent), maximum (100 percent)

-###### TMP
+* TMP

-* Probability above 0 K
+    * Probability above the 66.7 percentile threshold (unitless)- often known as Probability of temperature being above normal
+    * Minimum (0 percent), maximum (100 percent)
+    * Probability below the 33.3 percentile threshold (unitless)- often known as Probability of temperature being below normal
+    * Minimum (0 percent), maximum (100 percent)
+    * Probability between 33.3 and 66.7 percentiles (unitless)  – often known as Probability of temperature being near normal/climatology
-* Minimum (0 percentile), maximum (100th percentile), standard deviation and mean
+    * Minimum (0 percent), maximum (100 percent)

+__Exceedance probability products:__

+These files contain exceedance probabilities and are available based on nine thresholds, namely:

+1.Probability of temperature/precipitation of being above 10 percentile
+2.Probability of temperature/Precipitation of being above 20 percentile
+3.Probability of temperature/Precipitation of being above 30 percentile
+…….
+8. Probability of temperature/Precipitation of being above 80 percentile
+9. Probability of temperature/Precipitation of being above 90 percentile

 ## Tips for Computing Anomaly Forecasts